Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 You may say, “Impossible!
 I know I did terribly.
 Lucky me, they didn’t realize it.”
 And that’s your mind, once more, leading you in the not-so-merry dance of cognitive distortions.

-A cognitive distortion — and there are many — is an exaggerated pattern of thought that’s not based on facts.
+A distorted thought or cognitive distortion — and there are many — is an exaggerated pattern of thought that’s not based on facts.
 It consequently leads you to view things more negatively than they really are.

 In other words, cognitive distortions are your mind convincing you to believe negative things about yourself and your world that are not necessarily true.